2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Colorful, traditional Flemish buildings, cafรฉs, chocolate shops, waffle stands, and souvenir vendors all line Bruges's central square, the Grote Markt.
 The square is also home to some of the city's main highlights, such as the Belfry, the Provinciaal Hof, and a monument of two Flemish heroes.

-Visit the Grote Markt to admire the stunning architecture and centuries of history.
+Visit the Grote Markt to admire the stunningย architecture and centuries of history.
 Roam around and stay a while.

-You might also enjoy sitting down for a cold beer at one of the square’s cafรฉs, however, we don’t recommend eating a meal at any of the restaurants in the square.
-(Save your appetite for less touristy, less expensive, and more delicious restaurants later on!)
+You might also enjoy sitting down for a cold beer at one of the square's cafรฉs, however, we don't recommend eating a meal at any of the restaurants in the square.
+(Save your appetite for less touristy, less expensive, and more delicious Bruges restaurants later on!)

-4. Eat waffles
+4. Eat Belgian Waffles

 As you walk along the bustling cobblestone streets of Bruges, aromas of fresh waffles and chocolate will entice you.